 How To Get Your App Featured On Play Store?

-Your job to make sure the app gains the popularity and thousands of downloads doesn’t end here.
-After the successful Google Play app submission, it is now time to get it featured on Play Store.
+Your job to make sure the app gains popularity and thousands of downloads doesn’t end here.
+After successful execution of the steps regarding how to upload an app to Google Play Store, it is now time to get it featured on Play Store.

-There are certain practices such as user interaction and visual design, working on the latest technologies, localization, etc. that helps your app to get featured.
+There are certain practices such as user interaction and visual design services, working on the latest technologies, localization, etc. that helps your app to get featured.
 Getting featured on Google Play can benefit your app to an extent that it increases the attention of users on your app by multi-folds.

 What To Do After Play Store App Submission?

-With the question of “How to publish Android app in Google Play Store” answered, you might think “What is there to do next?”.
+With the question of “How to publish an app on Play Store” answered, you might think “What is there to do next?”.
 Well, we have got you covered with this as well.
 Here are some practices you can do to ensure your application enjoys global exposure.

 Social Media is a great medium to skyrocket the popularity of your application.
 The fact that 42% of the world’s population uses social media is enough to justify the statement.
 There are some platforms such as Facebook, Instagram, Linkedin, Pinterest, and a lot more that are constantly in use.
 So, promoting your app on these platforms promises more traffic and eventually more downloads.